Welcome to the

 Because students can present their new-found knowledge in one of five media, the history fair facilitates academic and creative expression among students with different learning styles.

 Based on a theme selected annually by NHD, students in grades 6 to 12 use primary and secondary sources to research a topic relating to local, national, or world history.
-The 2013–14 theme is "Rights and Responsibilities in History."
-After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or web site.
+The 2014–15 theme is "Leadership and Legacy in History."
+After analyzing and interpreting the information they have gathered, students express their findings in a paper, exhibit, performance, documentary, or website.
 They may work individually or in groups of up to five members except in the historical paper category, which is open only to individuals.
 Students' entries are judged in two divisions—junior (grades 6–8) and senior (grades 9–12)—during the various levels of competition.
 First- and second-place county winners in each category and division advance to the state contest in Tallahassee in May.
 Similarly, first- and second-place state winners in each category and division earn the right to represent Florida at the National History Day competition in College Park, Maryland, in June.

-Participating counties pay an annual fee of $75, which enables all public, private, charter, and home school students to compete.
+Participating counties pay an annual fee of $80, which enables all public, private, charter, and homeschool students to compete.
 Each county has a local coordinator, who oversees the school and district contests in her/his area.
-The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a web site, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.
+The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a website, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.